-In May 2020, Washington AIDS Partnership and N Street Village hosted a virtual community engagement session with 10 women from a residential recovery program run by N Street Village.
-Participants were mostly Black women between 40 and 65 with unknown HIV status.
-This event was initially intended to occur in person with a larger group of women at the day center; however, those services were suspended due to COVID-19 precautions.
+In May 2020, the Washington AIDS Partnership and N Street Village hosted a virtual community engagement session with 10 women from a residential recovery program run by N Street Village.
+Participants were mostly Black women between ages 40 and 65 with unknown HIV status.
+This event was initially intended to occur in person with a larger group of women at the day center; however, day center services were suspended due to COVID-19 precautions.

 Participants expressed that HIV was a concern for them, particularly the stigma that keeps people from getting tested and into care once they receive a diagnosis.
 Participants felt that DC Health programming should address the stigma associated with getting tested for HIV and disclosing HIV status to others.
 Participants also wanted it to be easier to find places to get tested.
 They suggested creating more testing locations and offering incentives, such as gift cards, to get tested.